Trevor Bayne Bio

 Height: 5’ 11”

 Weight: 170 lbs.

-On February 20, 2011, Trevor Bayne stormed onto front page of the sports world, becoming the youngest winner in the history of the famed Daytona 500, and in the process pulled off one of the biggest upsets in sporting history.
-Just one day after his 20th birthday, Bayne took the checkered flag in the “Super Bowl” of motorsports, and vaunted himself into the national spotlight and to the forefront of the NASCAR scene.
-The event was only his second career Sprint Cup start.
+On February 20, 2011, Trevor Bayne stormed onto the front page of the sports world, becoming the youngest winner in the history of the famed Daytona 500, and in the process pulled off one of the biggest upsets in sports history.
+Just one day after his 20th birthday, Bayne took the checkered flag in the “Super Bowl” of motorsports and vaunted himself into the national spotlight and to the forefront of the NASCAR scene.
+The victory came in only his second career NASCAR Sprint Cup Series (NSCS) start.

-He followed up the historic victory with his first career Nationwide Series win at Texas in the fall.
-For the season Bayne tallied 14 top-10 and five top-five finishes in 29 NNS starts in 2011.
+He followed up the historic victory with his first career NASCAR XFINITY Series (NXS) win at Texas Motor Speedway in the fall.
+For the season Bayne tallied 14 top-10 and five top-five finishes in 29 NXS starts in 2011.

 At the age of 13, he made the move to the Allison Legacy Race Series, where he became the youngest top rookie in the series.
 Over his two year stint in the series, Bayne notched 14 wins, 19 pole positions and 30 top-five finishes in only 41 starts, en route to becoming the series’ National Champion in 2005.

 Bayne then made a successful transition to the USAR Hooters Pro Cup Series Southern Division, where at the age of 15, he again became the youngest driver to ever earn the series’ top rookie honors.